 Objective: To develop data and tools that quantify performance of premise plumbing systems in high-performance buildings, and to support the development of building water efficiency standards and codes.

 What is the technical idea?
-Building designers and standards makers have traditionally focused on energy efficiency when developing “stretch” or reach codes.
-Interest has grown to incorporate water metering and conservation into these codes and standards (e.g., ICC Plumbing and Mechanical Code, IAPMO Green Plumbing Code, ASHRAE Standard 191P).
-Water labeling of residential buildings, such as EPA’s WaterSense Labeled Homes program and the proposed RESNET Water Efficiency Rating (WER) Index Standard, are gaining traction as well.
-On the other hand, minimal water use has also had unexpected consequences in premise plumbing (pipe in a building that conveys potable water to end uses and waste water from them).
+Building designers and standards makers have traditionally focused on energy efficiency when developing high performance building standards and codes.
+There has been more activity to incorporate water metering and conservation into these codes and standards (e.g., ICC Plumbing and Mechanical Code, IAPMO Green Plumbing Code, ASHRAE Standard 191P).
+Buildings are being designed with features such as using efficient water heating appliances, low-flow fixtures, and efficient landscape water use.
+Water labeling of residential buildings, such as EPA’s WaterSense Labeled Homes program and the proposed RESNET HERSH2O program, are gaining traction as well.
+On the other hand, minimal water use has also had unexpected consequences in premise plumbing systems.
 Institutions such as the EPA have stated lower flows can impact water quality, costs, energy consumption, and public health.
-Currently, there are few tools that can predict conditions that result in disinfectant loss and biofilm growth.
+Currently, there are few tools that can predict physical conditions in low-water flow plumbing that can result in disinfectant loss and biofilm growth.

 What is the research plan?
 Discussions with individual stakeholders have led us to conclude that experts in water conservation, plumbing design, water quality, and public health desire more engagement with each other.
 This engagement would inform water use and plumbing guidelines for buildings that would satisfy their respective concerns for building occupants.
-Additionally, these discussions have highlighted the need for a clear research roadmap for premise plumbing issues, which does not exist today.
+Additionally, these discussions have highlighted the need for a clear research roadmap for various premise plumbing issues, which does not exist today.

 U.S. Environmental Protection Agency. https://www.epa.gov/research-grants/national-priorities-impacts-water-conservation-water-quality-premise-plumbing-and